 Two profiles, sulfate and strontium, are illustrated in Figure F20.
 These two constituents were chosen because they are affected by completely independent processes.
 The two profiles are shown plotted on top of the seismic section that crosses the platform margin and continues across the adjacent periplatform sediments now buried beneath the hemipelagic sediments of seismic Megasequence D. Note that the data points all lie on the line showing the location of Site 1198; the x-axis is concentration, not distance.
 Sulfate concentration initially decreases as a result of bacterial sulfate reduction.
 At ~100 mbsf, however, sulfate concentration increases, returning to ~29 mM at the transition from hemipelagic sediments of seismic Megasequence D to Megasequence C. A cessation of sulfate reduction in the lower part of Megasequence D is an unlikely cause for the increase in sulfate concentration because there is no decrease in the organic carbon content within this unit.
-At the base of seismic Megasequence C, the sulfate concentration is also ~29 mM and thereafter decreases with depth.
+At the base of seismic Megasequence C, the sulfate concentration is also ~29 mM, and thereafter decreases with depth.

 The strontium concentration profile found in the upper ~100 mbsf is typical of pelagic or hemipelagic, carbonate-rich sediments.
 Strontium is added to the pore fluids by carbonate dissolution and recrystallization.
-Usually, this process continues for many hundreds of meters and high strontium concentrations (500 to 1000 μM) are a standard feature of sediment pore waters below 100-200 mbsf.
+Usually, this process continues for many hundreds of meters and high strontium concentrations (500 to 1000 mM) are a standard feature of sediment pore waters below 100-200 mbsf.
 At Site 1198, however, the concentration of strontium in the lower portion of seismic Megasequence D reverses the trend seen in the upper ~100 mbsf and is close to the seawater value at the contact with seismic Megasequence C. The strontium concentration is also low in the uppermost sample from seismic Megasequence B and then increases with depth to the bottom of the sampled interval.
 As for sulfate, there is no sedimentological reason for the reversal in trend.
 The carbonate content of seismic Megasequence D is relatively constant and in fact increases in Megasequence C.

 The strontium profile is in many ways similar to sulfate, although the chemical reaction controlling strontium concentration is independent of that which affects sulfate.
 The pore water profiles of both constituents in seismic Megasequence D suggest diffusion-reaction control without fluid flow.
 The shape of the upper portion of the pore water profiles is typical for pore waters in many parts of the ocean, but the changes in concentration seen in the lower half of lithologic Unit I are unusual.
 They are most easily explained by relatively constant rates of reaction in the sediments, with diffusion acting upon both the upper and lower bounds of this sediment package.
 The fact that the concentrations at the lower boundary of Unit I are close to seawater values implies that the fluid that fixes the concentration at the lower boundary condition is also close to seawater in composition.
 The near-seawater concentration of sulfate and strontium (and other constituents) at the base of seismic Megasequence D strongly suggests active circulation of seawater through the sediments of seismic Megasequence C, between 200 and 350 mbsf.
 Neither the mechanism nor direction of fluid flow can be determined from the available data.
 Based on the seismic profiles of the Marion Plateau, sequence C is not exposed on the seafloor and thus has no direct connection to seawater.
-The unit is in contact with the SMP; thus a hydraulic connection between the platform and the periplatform sediments of seismic Megasequence C seems likely.
+The unit is in contact with the MP2/MP3 platform, and a hydraulic connection between the platform and the peri-platform sediments of seismic Megasequence C seems likely.
+Thus one possible explanation for the observed evidence for seawater circulation in Megasequence C is that it is coupled with active circulation of seawater within the platform.